Royal Porcelain Factory, Berlin: Sceptre

 When Frederick the Great took over the manufactory from the Berlin merchant Johann Ernst Gotzkowsky on 19 September 1763, he also provided the brand's emblem: the cobalt blue sceptre from the electoral coat-of-arms of Brandenburg.
 The porcelain is marked after the first firing and before the glazing process.
 Before the sceptre is applied to the porcelain, the item is subject to strict quality control measures.
-Afterwards, the porcelain is glazed and fired for the second time.
-The color bonds inseparably with the glaze and makes the piece of porcelain forgery-proof.

 In the beginning, the trademark was applied in blue on white porcelain and in brown on painted porcelain.
 In 1837, the letters KPM were added to protect the brand from counterfeits.
 A few years later, the royal Prussian eagle became part of the trademark.
 In the following decades, the trademark underwent slight changes until the production was transferred to Selb.
-In those years (1944-1957), the porcelain was marked with the letter “S” underneath the sceptre.
+In those years (1944–1957), the porcelain was marked with the letter “S” underneath the sceptre.
 In 2000, the letters KPM were reintroduced as part of the logo.

 Imperial orb

-Since 1803, painted porcelain has been receiving an additional mark in over glaze-colour to confirm the authenticity of the decor.
+Since 1803, painted porcelain has been receiving an additional mark in over glaze-colour to confirm the authenticity of the décor.
 Today, an imperial orb is usually stamped next to the sceptre.
-It is proof that the decor has been done by a KPM porcelain painter.
-The colour of the orb differs according to the type of decor.
+It is proof that the décor has been done by a KPM porcelain painter.
+The colour of the orb differs according to the type of décor.

 A red orb indicates all floral painting as well as figurative scenes and landscapes.
 A green orb is used for all non-floral decorative elements.
 Items with a blue orb are fired at a very high temperature and are dishwasher safe.
-A black orb is used to mark items with printed decor – for example, customized pieces featuring company logos.
+A black orb is used to mark items with printed décor – for example, customized pieces featuring company logos.

 Painters’ signature

-Generally, the decors of KPM Berlin are hand painted.
+Generally, the décors of KPM Berlin are hand painted.
 The porcelain painters are free to interpret the motifs within the design specifications.
 When finished, the painter signs the porcelain he has decorated.
-Each piece of porcelain thus becomes a unique work of art.